Properly socializing a puppy between 8 –12 weeks is critical!

 Housetraining is all about learning the most important rules of the house: where to poop and pee, what to chew (and not chew), where to sleep, and how to feel comfortable when left alone in the home.

 At the very beginning, when you bring your puppy home, housetraining will take up a lot of your time and energy.
 However, if you put the time in at the beginning and remain vigilant and consistent, your efforts will quickly be rewarded.
 Most puppies can learn the basics within a couple of weeks.
 By 16 weeks your puppy should be mostly pooping and peeing outside, should be comfortable alone in the house for at least a couple of hours, and should know what he’s allowed to chew and what not to chew.

-For further reading on housetraining your puppy, read our article Puppy Housebreaking Guidelines.
+For further reading on housetraining your puppy, read our article Housebreaking Guidelines for Urban Puppies.

 Absolutely essential for both physical and mental well-being, exercise is rigorous movement that builds your dog’s strength, provides mental stimulation, and tires her out.
 Exercise is the magical “elixir” that cures boredom, prevents the development of destructive habits, and eases/eliminates separation anxiety.